 ESG on Our Platform

-Our model portfolios are not marketed or described as ‘ESG’.
-However, we do believe in incorporating ESG considerations into our portfolio composition options.
-To that end, we’ve implemented the following ESG aspects into our investment platform framework:
+ifsinvest’s model portfolios are not marketed or described as ‘ESG’.
+However, they do believe in incorporating ESG considerations into their portfolio composition options.
+To that end, they have implemented the following ESG aspects into their investment platform framework:

-- All our fund managers have signed on to the UN’s Principles for Responsible Investment, and we monitor how they have voted in annual general meetings.
+- All fund managers have signed on to the UN’s Principles for Responsible Investment, and are monitored how they have voted in annual general meetings.

-- We have no exposure to certain market sectors, such as asbestos, fur or controversial weapons.
+- They have no exposure to certain market sectors, such as asbestos, fur or controversial weapons.

-- We have carefully curated a small number of ESG funds.
-These have been made available to our members as standalone investments.
+- They have carefully curated a small number of ESG funds.
+These have been made available to their members as standalone investments.

-Given the diverse membership we have, our view is that it is preferable to consider ESG without making it the fulcrum of your investment approach.
-Still, we are constantly monitoring developments that will enable our clients to ensure that their ESG values are appropriately reflected in their investment portfolios while maintaining a vigilant focus on their performance targets.
+Given the diverse membership ifsinvest have, their view is that it is preferable to consider ESG without making it the fulcrum of your investment approach.
+Still, they are constantly monitoring developments that will enable clients to ensure that their ESG values are appropriately reflected in their investment portfolios while maintaining a vigilant focus on their performance targets.

-Please feel free to contact us on 1300 734 496 or to find out more, please click here.
+Please feel free to contact ifsinvest on 1300 734 496 or to find out more, please click here.